aleksk31/practicalEpigenomics/README.md

 done
 ```

-Aggregated signal over the TSS of the selected genes.
+2.4.
+Compute the aggregated signal over the TSS of the selected genes.
 ```
 cd analyses/
 mkdir aggregation.plot